-However, simply because the account is tax-free doesn't mean that you should open the first account you see.
-Interest rates and benefits will still differ from provider to provider and so it is vital that you compare Junior ISAs to find the best deal.
+However, the account being tax-free doesn't mean that you should open the first account you see.
+Interest rates and benefits will still differ from provider to provider, so it is vital that you compare Junior ISAs to find the best deal.

 If you have already set up a Child Trust Fund for your child, you cannot open a Junior ISA in their name.
 Also, you cannot transfer existing savings from a Child Trust Fund into a Junior ISA.
 However, you may have two ISA accounts, one for cash and one for stocks and shares.
 However, the total maximum amount split across the two account cannot exceed the maximum amount of £4,080 (in the 2016/17 tax year).

 For instance, if you were to open two accounts, one for cash and one for stocks and shares, and you were to deposit £3,000 into the cash ISA, you would only be allowed to deposit £1,080 into the stocks and shares account in that tax year.

 A Junior ISA account can only be opened by the parent or legal guardian of a child, although money can be deposited into the account on behalf of your child from anyone.
 Grandparents, aunts & uncles may all contribute to the account.

 While adult ISAs allow you to hold more than one of each type of ISA account, giving you the freedom to contribute to each new account every tax year, this cannot be done with Junior ISAs.
 However, you are free to change your ISA account provider every tax year to ensure you're receiving the best rates on your savings.

 It is not possible to hold both a Junior ISA and a Child Trust Fund account for the same child.
 Junior ISAs may only be opened for children who did not qualify for the Child Trust Fund.

 You cannot currently transfer your existing Child Trust Fund to a Junior ISA account, however, there have been talks to make this possible and may well be changed in the near future.